THC May Have Anti-Tumor Action Against HER2 Positive Breast Cancer

 Breast cancer is complex disease with numerous molecular markers, multiple treatments, and variant prognoses.
-There is a subtype of breast cancer that is characterized by the overexpression of the human epidermal growth factor 2 (HER2).
+Recently, treatments have progressed to the point that a tumor might be treatable that less than a decade ago would have been untreatable.
+Still, some treatments work better than others.
+Further, some cancer types are different than others.
+For example, there is a subtype of breast cancer that is characterized by the overexpression of the human epidermal growth factor 2 (HER2).
 It represents 15-20% of all breast tumors and patients with this expression are said to be HER2 positive.

 What Does it Mean to be HER2 Positive?

-HER2 positive means that cancer grows by increasing the activity and number of proteins that control cell proliferation.
-As a result, therapies target this overexpression of HER2.
-Currently, Trastuzumab, a recombinant humanized monoclonal anti-HER2 antibody, has significantly improved outcome for patients.
 However, despite its efficacy in many HER2 positive breast cancer cases, some patients do not respond to this treatment at all.
 Others eventually develop resistance to the drug.
-Therefore, there is a need for the alternate treatment to address this growing problem in the breast cancer patients.
+Therefore, doctors need an alternate treatment to address this growing problem in breast cancer patients.

 Anti-Tumor Action of Cannabinoids